quantum-x/cakephp-hashids/README.md

 ###Encoding

-Use on your Controllers like this:
+Use in your Controllers like this:
 ```php
 $encoded = $this->Hashids->encode(1, 2, 3);
 ```